julioselva/poker-legends/README.md

 }
 ```

-3. let each player discard and draw from one to three cards (one request equals to one rebuy)
+3. let each player discard and draw from one to three cards (one request equals one rebuy)
 ```sh
 curl --location --request PUT 'http://127.0.0.1:3000/v1/table' \
 --header 'Content-Type: application/json' \